This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Opportunities

-Green building has a well-established history in the UK and is embraced by both the public and private sectors.
+Green building: Green building has a well-established history in the UK and is embraced by both the public and private sectors.
 The voluntary Building Research Establishment Environmental Assessment Method (BREEAM) system for rating the sustainability of non-residential building designs emerged decades ago.
 Most local planning authorities require that new buildings in the UK are certified and achieve high BREEAM ratings.
-In 2015, the Government in England included green standards into Building Regulations and is improving the standards at regular intervals.
+In 2015, the UK Government included green standards into Building Regulations and is improving the standards at regular intervals.

-The construction of High-Speed Rail 2 (HS2), the UK’s largest transport infrastructure project (valued $72 billion), commenced in September 2018 and continues to award large contracts, including a $17.5 billion contract for civil works in June 2020.
-It is set to award at least $7.8 billion of construction work by the end of 2022.
+High Speed Rail: The construction of High-Speed Rail 2 (HS2), the UK’s largest transport infrastructure project (valued $72 billion), commenced in September 2018.
+The project has been continually delayed with current expectations for 2033.
+HS2 cost projections continue to rise.
 HS2 is looking for innovation and products and services to help with the following challenges: systems integration, reduction of carbon footprint, circular economy, digital building, and offsite manufacturing.
+In summer 2023, HS2 will award new contracts for earthworks, minor civil and road works, drainage, formwork and concrete work.
+“Meet the contractor” events are opportunities for U.S. companies to meet potential customers.